Last Updated on September 20, 2023

 As mentioned above, there are 2 main ways of calculating dog years to human years and vice versa.
 There’s a correct way and an incorrect way.

-The new way
+The new calculation

-The American Veterinary Medical Association has the following to be said about it:
+The American Veterinary Medical Association has the following to add to it:

-- The second year of a dog’s life is roughly 9 years for humans.
+- The second year of a dog’s life is equivalent to 9 human years.

 Keep in mind that smaller dogs tend to live longer than bigger dogs.
 Scientists concluded that every 4.4 pounds of body mass reduced a dog’s life expectancy by about a month.